 Additionally, there are a lot more factors that decide someone’s diet other than just being lazy and not taking care of oneself.
 Certain health conditions and hormonal issues are things that are under no one else’s control but play a huge role in regulating someone’s weight.
 The environment and the affordability of food also plays a role in the weight of a person.
 Being overweight or obese is painted as someone’s personal choice when it in fact is not.
 And even if it is someone’s choice, who are we to judge them?

 Body Positivity vs Body Neutrality

 However, while body positivity was well-intended, it’s not a movement I follow.
-The reason being that somehow while encouraging people to love their bodies, the movement has made people hyper fixated on their bodies.
-To love your body, you have to think about your body, and to a lot of people thinking constantly about your body, even in a positive light, is detrimental.
+The reason is that somehow while encouraging people to love their bodies, the movement has made people hyper-fixated on their bodies.
+To love your body, you have to think about your body.
+To a lot of people thinking constantly about your body, even in a positive light, is detrimental.